What is a Placenta Teddy Bear?

 Remember when we said some ways to save your placenta would leave you puzzled or scratching your head?
 This would be one of those ways.

 If you have never heard of a placenta teddy bear, we can assure you that they are real, and it’s exactly what it sounds like…a teddy bear made from your placenta.
-There are entire kits that involve cutting, drying, and sewing your placenta together to form this teddy bear.
+So how is this possible?
+Well, it starts with a placenta teddy bear kit that apparently has everything you need.
+The kit itself has tools and instructions on cutting, drying, and sewing your placenta together to form the not-so-plush teddy bear.
 It may not be the most cuddly teddy bear, but it is the most unique and sustainable.

 If you decide to save your placenta, there are plenty of interesting things to do with it.
 Remember that the placenta is the organ of life and if you want to preserve the stem-cell-rich tissue for future use, you only have one chance.
 No matter what you decide to do with your placenta, it’s crucial to have a plan in place.